MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 ## Will I have to use this experience every time I come to Power Pages?

 The sign-up experience is a one-time experience to get you started with Power Pages.
-After you create a site successfully the first time, in your next visit you'll be redirected to the Power Pages home page.
+After you create a site successfully the first time, on your next visit, you'll be redirected to the Power Pages home page.
 You can continue to create a new trial site as needed from the home page by using **Create a Site**.

 ## Can I edit an existing site by using the new Power Pages experience?